 "My research attempts to understand the history of the United States – a nation of immigrants – through the lens of a second-generation Chinese American woman, Lora Jo Foo.
 Foo was born in 1951 and, as she recalled, was “raised in a family of eight in the inner city ghetto of San Francisco’s Chinatown”.
 Employed as a garment worker from the age of eleven, Foo led a tough life, like most first and second generation Asian immigrants.
 Despite racial and sexual discrimination, she became a successful union organizer and labour attorney, not only for her own community but also for Asian American working-class people.
 I explore her success, her contribution, and the social, political, and cultural context in which it occurred, looking at the Labor Movement, the Asian American Movement, and the rise of second wave feminism from the 1960s to the 21st century."

 "In history, a thesis is mainly based on primary sources, such as past newspapers, letters, memoirs, and interviews.
-Therefore, when I finished the provisional year, I went to the United States to collect the primary sources for my dissertation.
-It was very interesting and funny - there were 22 boxes of material for my research!
-I was just like a photographer during that month, taking pictures of all primary sources so I could continue to use them when I returned to Auckland."
+After my provisional year, I went to the United States to collect the primary sources for my thesis - there were 22 boxes of material for my research!
+I was just like a photographer that month, taking pictures of all primary sources so I could continue to use them when I returned to Auckland."

 Describe your life as a doctoral researcher